 - Provide on-the-job training or help pay off college tuition.

 - Consider offering options for remote work or flexible scheduling.

 - Design multiple reward options to match different interests.

 By providing your team with some of the best incentives, you can keep them engaged and excited about coming in to work every day.

 The Bottom Line

 Companies have to compete for the best workers.
-Once you find talented employees, you have to convince them to stay with your company through employee engagement programs, incentives, and a positive company culture.
+Once you find talented employees, you have to convince them to stay with your company through employee engagement programs, incentives, and positive company culture.

-Ultimately, with the proper planning and care, you can significantly boost the overall productivity and efficiency of your employees.
+Ultimately, with proper planning and care, you can significantly boost the overall productivity and efficiency of your employees.